Last updated: May 4, 2026

 - Seniors with disabilities: Homestead is not just age-based.
 If a state or federal agency has classified you as totally and permanently disabled, you may qualify.
 If you later enter a nursing home or community residential care facility but intend to return home, state law can still protect your 4% rate and related relief.

 - Veteran seniors: do not stop at the regular senior Homestead.
-The DOR veteran exemption page describes much larger exemptions for qualifying disabled veterans, some surviving spouses, Medal of Honor recipients, and certain former prisoners of war.
+The DOR veteran page describes larger exemptions for qualifying disabled veterans, some surviving spouses, Medal of Honor recipients, and certain former prisoners of war.

-- Immigrant and refugee seniors: the Department on Aging says legal help should pay particular attention to older adults with limited English proficiency.
+- Immigrant and refugee seniors: the Department on Aging says legal help should pay attention to older adults with limited English proficiency.
 Counties may ask for immigration-status documents in legal-residence cases, and Richland County’s public guidance shows how local document rules can vary.

 - Rural seniors with limited access: use GetCareSC for local help by ZIP code and ask your county whether mail or online filing is available.
 Charleston and Greenville both publish online filing options for some property-tax applications, but not every county uses the same system.